Apex predator: Evolutionary history

 Anomalocaris was an apex predator in the Cambrian seas.

 Apex predators are thought to have existed since at least the Cambrian period, around 500 million years ago.
 Extinct species cannot be directly determined to be apex predators as their behavior cannot be observed, and clues to ecological relationships, such as bite marks on bones or shells, do not form a complete picture.
 However, indirect evidence such as the absence of any discernible predator in an environment is suggestive.
 Anomalocaris was an aquatic apex predator, in the Cambrian.
 Its mouthparts are clearly predatory, and there were no larger animals in the seas at that time.

 Carnivorous theropod dinosaurs including Allosaurus and Tyrannosaurus are theorized to have been apex predators, based on their size, morphology, and dietary needs.

 A Permian shark, Triodus sessilis, was discovered containing two amphibians (Archegosaurus decheni and Cheliderpeton latirostre), one of which had consumed a fish, Acanthodes bronni, showing that the shark had lived at a trophic level of at least 4.
 (Note: Its trophic level would be exactly 4 if the fish's prey were pure herbivores, higher if the prey were themselves carnivorous.)

 Among more recent fossils, the saber-tooth cats, like Smilodon, are considered to have been apex predators in the Cenozoic.

 Interactions with humans

 Dogs have been used in hunting for many millennia, as in this 14th century French depiction of a boar hunt.

 Hunting

 Humans hunted with apex predators in the form of wolves, and in turn with domestic dogs, for 40,000 years; this collaboration may have helped modern humans to outcompete the Neanderthals.
 Humans still hunt with dogs, which have often been bred as gun dogs to point to, flush out, or retrieve prey.
 The Portuguese Water Dog was used to drive fish into nets.
-Several breeds of dog have been used to chase large prey such as deer and wolves.
+Several breeds of dog, like the Scottish Deerhound, have been used to chase large prey such as deer and wolves.

 Eagles and falcons, which are apex predators, are used in falconry, hunting birds or mammals.
 Tethered cormorants, also top predators, have been used to catch fish.